jtesta/souls_givifier/README.md

 ## Usage

 There are two methods of editing save files.
-The main method is using the Javascript code through a browser (a live version is available at X); this has the advantages of being highly accessible to non-technical users and without needing to run shady programs/malware.
+The main method is using the Javascript code through a browser (a live version is available at [https://jtesta.github.io/souls_givifier/](https://jtesta.github.io/souls_givifier/)); this has the advantages of being highly accessible to non-technical users and without needing to run shady programs/malware.

-The alternate method is using the Python command-line program (see `souls_givifier.py`).
+The alternate method is using the Python command-line program (see [souls_givifier.py](https://github.com/jtesta/souls_givifier/blob/master/souls_givifier.py)).

 The general workflow is:
 1. Start a new game (if you don't have a save file already).